Welcome to my little slice of the internet. I'm glad you're here.

 A little about Leonard Willis

-Leonard (Willis) Willis Jr's love for drawing was born out of his love for semi tractor trailers.
-Pulled out of school at the fifth-grade, his dad made him work like a grown man, introducing Willis to heavy machinery.
-But as he grew older, having his youth spent at hard labor—stifling his creative nature—brought emotional pain which led drugs.
+Leonard (Willis) Willis Jr's passion for drawing was born out of his love for semi tractor trailers.
+Pulled out of school at the fifth grade, his dad made him work like a grown man, introducing Willis to heavy machinery.
+But as he grew older, having his youth spent at hard labor—stifling his creative nature—brought emotional pain which led to drugs.
 Addiction led to crime.

-In prison, bored, and missing that freedom big rigs offered him over the open road, he looked deep inside himself, pouring out his heart, drawing semi trucks from pictures and memory—envisioning a new future.
-Feelings and encouragement from fellow inmates revealed natural talent and Willis wanted more, so he taught himself to draw portraits of famous people.
-"Great love", Leonardo da Vinci said”, is born from great knowledge of the thing loved".
+In prison, bored, and missing the freedom that big rigs offered him over the open road, he looked deep inside himself, pouring out his heart, drawing semi trucks from pictures and memory—envisioning a new future.
+Feelings and encouragement from fellow inmates revealed natural talent, and Willis wanted more, so he taught himself to draw portraits of famous people.
+"Great love", Leonardo da Vinci said, "is born from great knowledge of the thing loved".
 For Willis, a love of drawing was born.

 In federal prison for bank robbery, he'd learned that his prison job painting would pay more for him if he earned a GED.
 Wanting more money for art supplies, he studied and passed the high school equivalency test, graduating in a cap and gown ceremony.

 Knowing that if he got into any trouble, the prison guards would take his art supplies, he adhered to all the prison rules.
-His love and talent for drawing grew, changing his beliefs and himself, others, and the world.
+His love and talent for drawing grew, changing his beliefs, himself, others, and the world.

 Now he's driven to use art as a way to enliven and make better the lives of others.

 Art saved Willis’s life.
 In prison it set him free.
-Drawing daily, and doing it for its own sake, he's excited about his future.
+Drawing daily, and doing it for its own sake, he is excited for the future.